cardano-in-oceania/cardano-in-oceania.github.io/pages/how.md

 ## Implementation Timeline and Milestones

 This timeline outlines the phased rollout of the Cardano in Oceania strategy, incorporating capacity-building, technical activation, community growth, and impact reporting.
+The milestones represent our proof of competency pilot for Year 1.
+Success here unlocks the case for multi-year scaling.

 ### **Q4 2025 – Launch & Foundations**
 - **Public Launch:** Present the Cardano in Oceania strategy at a side event during the Australian Crypto Convention, with regional crypto industry leaders and Cardano stakeholders.